hacksalot/extrovert-priv.js/README.md

 >Because websites, blogs, RSS feed, and image galleries be all like, yo, where my 3D at?

-Extrovert.js is a JavaScript library that supports on-the-fly generation of 3D geometry from HTML pages or other arbitrary markup (RSS, JSON, etc.).
+Extrovert.js is a JavaScript library that supports on-the-fly generation of 3D geometry from HTML pages or other arbitrary markup (RSS, JSON, xkcd comics, etc.).

 ## Usage ##